This post may contain paid links. See more info on my privacy page.

 - Place the individual portions or the casserole (covered with foil) in the oven.

-- Reheat for about 15-20 minutes or until it’s heated through.
-If it was frozen, it may take a bit longer.
+- Reheat for about 15-20 minutes or until it's heated through.
+If it was frozen, it will take a bit longer.

 - Microwave Method: